iamvs-2002/JAVA/BASIC/Readme.md

      char $ab = 'A'; //a variable of char type, named as $ab initialized with a value = A

 ### Conditional Statements(if/if-else/if-else if-else)
-- There are 5 kinds of conditional statements:
+- The various kinds of conditional statements:
      * if statement
-     * nested if statement
      * if-else statement
-     * if-else-if statement
      * Switch Case Statement

 - *if statement*